 Since February 2022, EFCA and the participating countries worked hard together to make the project successful.

-As a first tangible result, a common training curriculum for fisheries inspectors and Fisheries Monitoring Centres (FMCs) operators was defined by EFCA and agreed by participants countries.
+Common Curriculum As a first tangible result, a common training curriculum for fisheries inspectors and Fisheries Monitoring Centres (FMCs) operators was defined by EFCA and agreed by participants countries.
 The goal is to improve monitoring, control, and surveillance activities in the Mediterranean and Eastern Atlantic through a better common understanding of the rules to be applied to fisheries control and inspection activities.

 E-learning platform

-In parallel, to achieve the second result, EFCA designed an e-learning platform, targeted to officials involved in fisheries control and inspection from e-FishMed beneficiary countries.
+In parallel, to achieve the second result, EFCA designed an e-learning platform (registration required), targeted to officials involved in fisheries control and inspection from e-FishMed beneficiary countries.
 The platform hosts e-learning modules and other training materials such as video tutorials, manuals, and international, regional, and national legislation.
 Through this tool, fisheries inspectors and FMC operators can train themselves anytime from anywhere!
 Currently, 159 officials from beneficiary countries are already using the platform and the ambition is to continue to grow.

 In-person training